 In 1994, Doug left Running W and returned to Avon Park where he began working with Barben Fruit Company.
 He is still with Barben Fruit and his duties include fruit procurement, overseeing harvesting operations and all of the equipment involved with harvesting.
 Doug is very dedicated to agriculture and eager to see it thrive.

-Doug is a member of Avon Park Lakes Baptist Church; serves on the Highlands County Cattlemen’s Association; and is also on the Highlands County Fair Jr. Livestock Committee.
-He and his wife of 23 years, Stacia, have two sons; Bo (17-years old) and Ben (14-years old).
+Doug is a member of Avon Park Lakes Baptist Church; serves on the Highlands County Citrus Growers Association.
+He and his wife Staci have two sons and reside in Avon Park.

 Thomas “T.J.”
-Wohl was appointed to serve the remainder of Scott Kirouac’s term on the Board of Supervisors following Kirouac’s election to the Highlands County Board of County Commissioners in November 2020.
+Wohl was appointed to serve the remainder of Scott Kirouac’s term on the Board of Supervisors in November 2020 and was re-elected without opposition in 2022 to represent Seat 3.
 T.J. is a Highlands County native, where his family has been in the cattle business for 60 years.
 He received a Bachelor of Business Administration with a specialization in Finance from Mercer University and a Juris Doctor from Stetson University College of Law, earning academic distinction at both institutions.

-He is a partner at the law firm Swaine, Harris & Wohl, P.A., where he focuses his practice on real estate, commercial business litigation, probate administration and litigation, and local government law.
-He represents local and statewide agricultural businesses, including ranchers, farmers, and citrus growers.
-A number of farming and ranching families throughout the Heartland have retained T.J. to counsel them and negotiate the sale of conservation easements to various entities and agencies including, the Department of Defense, United States Air Force, United Stated Department of Agriculture, National Resources Conservation Service and The Nature Conservancy.
+T.J. is a partner at the law firm of Swaine, Harris & Wohl, P.A., where his practice focuses on real estate, commercial business litigation, probate administration and litigation, and local government law.
+T.J. represents local and statewide agricultural businesses, including ranchers, farmers, and citrus growers.
+A number of farming and ranching families throughout Highlands County have retained T.J. to counsel them and negotiate the sale of over $24 million in conservation easements and mitigation banks covering nearly 9,000 acres to various entities and agencies including the Florida Department of Environmental Protection, Department of Defense, United States Air Force, United Stated Department of Agriculture, National Resources Conservation Service and The Nature Conservancy.
 T.J.’s legal excellence and community service have been recognized by Florida Super Lawyers, the Highlands County Bar Association, and Florida civil legal service organizations.

-T.J. also serves on the Board of Directors of Rafter T Realty, Inc., a biodiverse ranch and cow- calf operation in Highlands County.
+T.J. serves as Chairman of the Board of Directors of Rafter T Realty, Inc., a biodiverse ranch and cow-calf operation in Highlands County.
 His community service efforts include Leadership Highlands, Rotary Club of Sebring, Highlands County and Florida Farm Bureau Federations, Teen Court, and the Highlands County Bar Association.